 Dir: Fred Schepisi | Wri: Judy Morris from the novel by Patrick White | Cast: Charlotte Rampling, Geoffrey Rush, Judy Davis, Alexandra Schepisi, Robin Nevin | 119mins Australian drama

-Faithfully adapted here for the screen by Fred Schepisi, an Australian filmmaker, Patrick White’s celebrated novel which leaps from the page with intensity and vivid detail, stagnates here despite its starry cast of seasoned acting talent: Charlotte Rampling, Geoffrey Rush and Judy Davis, fabulous as they all are.
-There’s also a wonderful turn from lesser known, Alexandra Schepisi.
+Faithfully adapted here for the screen by Fred Schepisi, Patrick White’s celebrated novel leaps from the page with intensity and vivid detail before flatlining despite a starry cast of Charlotte Rampling, Geoffrey Rush and Judy Davis, and newcomer Alexandra Schepisi.

-Gathering round Charlotte Rampling’s deathbed with great aplomb, in order to secure their financial future from her legacy, they nevertheless fail to save the production which is hampered by subplots and character that lead to nowhere and dilute the main focus of the piece, but are crammed in to respect the original.
-The Edwardian sets are unimaginative and poorly lit and Paul Grabowsky’s score seems inappropriately upbeat in certain scenes.
+Gathering round Charlotte Rampling’s deathbed in a bid to get a slice of her fortune they fail to save a narrative hampered by subplots, the Edwardian sets are unimaginative and poorly lit and Paul Grabowsky’s score seems inappropriately upbeat in certain scenes.